 How Do Professional Artists Engage STEAM?

 Inspiration for the BAA STEAM Lab comes from professional artists who combine found materials from their environments with emerging and new technology to create their projects.
 The following examples are by artists from ethnic communities that are underrepresented in STEM.
-Vanessa Ramos-Velasquez combines nature and DIY technology to create cultural narratives that correspond with significant occurrences of tree rings (dendrochronology).
+Vanessa Ramos-Velasquez combines nature and DIY (do-it-yourself) technology to create cultural narratives that correspond with significant occurrences of tree rings (dendrochronology).

 Lynnette Wallworth’s Coral Rekindling Venus is a “visual tone poem” that includes sound and oceanic artifacts presented on dark, draped fabric that trigger 3D animations as Augmented Reality (AR) overlays.
 Read more about it here.
 Artwork such as posters or murals can be embedded with AR technology to create digitally-enhanced (personal or cultural) narratives.